Pumpkin Pancakes With Pancake Mix

-And because I’m not about messing around with making pancakes from scratch on any day (never mind a weekday when I usually eat them), I’ve been adding adding pumpkin to pancake mix made — thus, “inventing” pumpkin pancakes with pancake mix right here in my own home.
+And because I’m not about messing around with making pancakes from scratch on any day (never mind a weekday when I usually eat them), I’ve been adding pumpkin to pancake mix made — thus, “inventing” pumpkin pancakes with pancake mix right here in my own home.

-Are these pancakes hard to make?
+Are these 3-ingredient pumpkin pancakes hard to make?
 No. They take like 10 minutes.
 Do they dirty up a bunch of dishes and pans that’ll sit in the sink for days?
 Absolutely not.
 (Okay, one small skillet.)
 Pumpkin pancakes using pancake mix are so easy to whip up that you can make them on a weekday.

 They’re super flavorful, don’t cost a lot, and won’t leave you with days or weeks of leftover pancakes well into the official start of Thanksgiving Season.